William E. Thro

 As Solicitor General of Virginia for four years, he was responsible for the Virginia State Government’s U.S. Supreme Court litigation (except capital cases) as well as lower court appeals involving the constitutionality of statutes or politically sensitive issues.
-He argued two cases in the U.S. Supreme Court and thirty-three cases in the lower appellate courts.
+He argued two cases in the U.S. Supreme Court and numerous cases in the lower appellate courts.
 He co-authored seven U.S. Court merits briefs, eleven U.S. Supreme Court amicus briefs, and more than fifty briefs at the petition stage.
 He received two Best Brief Awards from the National Association of Attorneys General and chaired the Virginia Bar Association’s Appellate Practice Section.

 A native of Kentucky, he received his undergraduate degree summa cum laude from Hanover College.
 In addition to receiving the Crowe Citation as the outstanding male in his class, he was the first Hanover student to become a Harry S. Truman Scholar.
 He earned a graduate degree with honours from the University of Melbourne while attending as a Rotary Foundation International Ambassadorial Scholar.
 His law degree is from the University of Virginia where he was a published member of the Virginia Law Review and research assistant to constitutional law professor A.E.
 Dick Howard.
 He began his legal career as a judicial clerk to the late Judge Ronald E. Meredith of the U.S. District Court for the Western District of Kentucky in Louisville.